stockmind/gpd-pocket-ubuntu-respin/README.md

  - ✔ Display already rotated in terminal buffer and desktop/login ( Hans de Goede kernel patch, monitors.xml file and rotation daemon based on initial work of *Chrisawcom* )
  - ✔ Scaling already set to 175%
- - ✔ Touchscreen aligned to rotation
+ - ✔ Touchscreen aligned to rotation ( [Check new rotation script and tray icon](https://github.com/stockmind/gpd-pocket-screen-indicator) )
  - ✔ Multitouch ( [Check multitouch section  for more information](#multitouch) )
  - ✔ Wifi
  - ✔ Speaker ( Must select "Speakers" in audio output devices if no sound output )